Apogee-Ind/spacepy/README.md

 # Current Features
 ## Physical Data
 Physical parameters for a number of bodies can be accessed via the `spacepy.objects.Sol`, `spacepy.objects.Planet`, `spacepy.objects.SmallBody`, and `spacepy.objects.Moon` classes.
-This data is taken from JPL and NASA.
+This data is taken from JPL and NASA, and for all bodies includes the gravitational parameter and radius.
+Some objects have more data, including flattening/zonal harmonics, atmospheric pressure, surface gravity and escape velocity, blackbody temperature, albedo, and more.
+See the docstring for each body's class for a full list.
 Currently, the following objects are supported:

 1. The Sun
 2. All 8 recognized major planets